Close

 We want everyone who works at Nest to be respected.
 That’s why we encourage people to stand up and be an ally, as well as fostering a working environment where people of all backgrounds feel included and valued.

-We have seven working groups which are championed by our senior leaders, and they all play a critical role in helping us to achieve our ambitious targets.
+We have six working groups which are championed by our senior leaders, and they all play a critical role in helping us to achieve our ambitious targets.
 Our seven working groups are:

 1. Disability and Neurodiversity working group